AntonioDehesa/DatabaseOrgAndManagement1/Async Assignments/5.3/exercise.md

 Q6: Find the name, rating, ratingNeeded, and bid of all reservations by 18-year-old sailors that have reserved a boat for which there rating is less than the rating needed.
 Sort the results by sid.

-select s.name, s.rating, b.ratingNeeded  from sailors s, reserve r, boats b where s.sid = r.sid
+select s.name, s.rating, b.ratingNeeded, b.bid  from sailors s, reserve r, boats b
+where s.sid = r.sid
 and b.bid = r.bid
 and